joinbox/patternize/README.md

     - `twigNamespaces` (object, optional): Object with a namespace's name as key (String) and its path as value (string).
 See
       [TwigJS' namespace wiki entry](https://github.com/twigjs/twig.js/wiki#user-content-namespaces).
+      Make sure to copy files to output directory via the `sources` property and to use the output path.
     - `twigData` (any parsable JavaScript code, optional): Data that can be accessed from within all your `twig` code blocks on the given MD page.
 Needed to e.g. mock twig functions (which can not be defined from within twig code).
 If you use e.g.